Cèntric (Barcelona Metro)

-Cèntric is a Barcelona Metro station, located in the El Prat de Llobregat municipality, in the Metropolitan area of Barcelona.
+Cèntric (/ca/) is a Barcelona Metro station, located in the El Prat de Llobregat municipality, in the Metropolitan area of Barcelona.
 The station is served by line L9.

 The station is located underneath the local Plaça de Catalunya.
 There are two entrances on the same square, one in the center and the other close to the Carrer de Lleida, which serve a below ground ticket hall.
 The two 100 m long side platforms are at a lower level.

 The station was opened in 2016, when line L9 was extended from Zona Universitaria station to Aeroport T1 station.